-- A Docker Host.
+- A Machine to act as a Docker Host.
 It needs to have ports 80 and 443 free to run on default configurations.

-Your hosting box could be anything capable of running Docker on, mine is Ubuntu 16.04 with the latest Docker Engine.
-I covered Installing Docker on Ubuntu in another article about.
-It is not a fresh box but I have made sure to free ports 80 and 443 so I can let the proxy bind and expose them on the Host OS.
+Your hosting box could be anything capable of running Docker on, mine is a VPS running Ubuntu 16.04 with the latest Docker Engine.
+I covered Installing Docker on Ubuntu in a previous article.
+The host needs ports 80 and 443 free so the proxy image can bind to them on the Host OS.

 The overarching idea of this proxy through docker idea is easy to understand when visualized.

 Users connect to the host machine on the ports they expect – either 80 or 443.
-Those connections are bridged right through to the proxy container.
-That proxy knows how to talk to the WordPress containers running behind it.
+Those connections are bridged through to the proxy container which knows how to talk to the WordPress containers running behind it.

 Container Groups To Be Run In Production